Apple Crumble Bars Recipe: Perfect for Fall

 Then, my friends, consider your day made!

-You could just as easily call this an apple pie bars recipe with the delightfully spiced apples or an apple oatmeal bars recipe given the oatmeal and walnut shortbread crust or apple crisp bars, but I’m opting for Apple Crumble Bars given the simple crumble topping sprinkled over the apple pie filling.
+You could just as easily call these apple pie bars with the delightfully spiced apples or an apple oatmeal bars recipe given the oatmeal and walnut shortbread crust or apple crisp bars, but I’m opting for Apple Crumble Bars given the simple crumble topping sprinkled over the apple pie filling.
 But whatever title we give it, you’ll soon be calling it your favorite fall apple dessert recipe!

 And if the allure of an easy apple dessert bar isn’t quite enough, consider that this recipe is a great way to use up those slightly past-prime apples (you know, the ones with kinda wrinkly skin and maybe a tad mealier than you would like!).